TelemetryDeck/docs/api/default-parameters.md

 Information about which TelemetryDeck API this signal was sent to.

 - `TelemetryDeck.API.Ingest.version` (String): The Ingest API Version this signal was sent to.
 This will get overwritten by the ingest API server.
+- `TelemetryDeck.API.namespace` (String): The namespace in which to store your data.
+This usually gets set by the ingest API server when you call it via the `/v2/namespace/<namespace>/` endpoint.

 ## RevenueCat Parameters